Advice from Departments

 What would you tell a first-year student about Jewish Studies?

 Jewish Studies explores experiences, expressions, and conceptions of Jewishness past and present in their diversity and complexity.
 Students of all backgrounds learn how to critically assess competing ideas and how to analyze intersecting identities within their social contexts.
 They develop leadership and social entrepreneurship skills, along with an appreciation for communal engagement, through hands-on collaboration.
 Jewish Studies courses foster the values of intellectual rigor, mutual respect, ongoing self-reflection, and concern for marginalized voices.
-The department’s faculty members devote particular attention to personal mentorship.
+The Department’s faculty members devote particular attention to personal mentorship.

 What majors/minors/concentrations can students pursue in your department/program?